infrablocks/terraform-aws-organization/README.md

 [![CircleCI](https://circleci.com/gh/infrablocks/terraform-aws-organisation.svg?style=svg)](https://circleci.com/gh/infrablocks/terraform-aws-elasticache-redis)

-A Terraform module for creating an AWS Organisation.
+A Terraform module for managing an AWS Organisation.

 The Organisation deployment has no requirements.